kaijk/openweathermap/README.md

 Icons are managed in their own, `openweathericons.yaml` file.
 There are keys in the current, dialy0 and hourly0 files that indicate where the icon entity should be included by `sed`.
 Each day, each hour, and current conditions all need their own set of icon mappings.
 This approach allows easy remapping or adding of addtional icons in one place.

 To use `metric` UOMs edit the yaml files and change the UOMs as needed before running the script.
-Also, change the `units` key for the api call in the `header` file to `metric` from `imperial`
+Also, change the `units` key for the api call in the `header` file to `metric` from `imperial`.
+Note that the precipation data are always returned in metric units for some reason.
+They are divided by 25.4 in the yaml files to convert from milimeters to inches.
+Search for `25.4` and modify the equations for metric.

 -----------------